 OpenCart is a streamlined option and is therefore reasonably user-friendly.
 The community is large enough to offer decent advice in times of need too, and it pretty customizable.
 Plugins outside of the ones provided are not usually necessary.
 The general ease and cost-effectiveness of setting up OpenCart make it a good option for startups.

 A relative newbie on the open-source eCommerce scene.
 PrestaShop is nonetheless quickly turning heads with its dual attraction of ease of use and great user interface.
 Try the free demo before you take the plunge to see what PrestaShop can do for you.

-This article is written by Ashley Halsey.
+This article is written by us in association with Ashley Halsey.
 Ashley is a professional writer, marketing, management, and recruitment expert.
 She can be found contributing her business insights at Lucky Assignments, where she has established her reputation as an erudite and intelligent observer of marketing trends.

 Disclosure: Some of our articles may contain affiliate links; this means each time you make a purchase, we get a small commission.
 However, the input we produce is reliable; we always handpick and review all information before publishing it on our website.
 We can ensure you will always get genuine as well as valuable knowledge and resources.